 Tiffany & Co go one step further.
 And it is this second step that I see businesses forget time and time again.

 Tiffany & Co understand that the story they are telling, is their customer’s story.
-At Christmas, Tiffany’s ads tell a story about love and glamour that is rooted in the desire for connection that is oh so strong at Christmas time.
+At Christmas, Tiffany’s ads tell a story about love and glamour that is rooted in the desire for connection that is oh so strong during the festive season.

 Their genius is in giving us a story that is well formed, yet fluid enough to allow each customer to tailor it to their individual circumstances.
 This is what is happening when a 20 something year old woman decides that when she meets The One, only a Tiffany diamond will do.
 And it is what is happening when a mother in Melbourne, at the height of a summer Christmas season writes a blog post about how to have a Christmas as glamorous as a Tiffany’s ad.